Delta Lake, Transaction Log, ACID Transactions, Data Versioning, Data Lakehouse

 minReaderVersion: Minimum Delta Lake reader version neededminWriterVersion: Minimum Delta Lake writer version needed

-This allows Delta Lake to evolve with new features (column mapping, deletion vectors, liquid clustering) while maintaining compatibility.
+This allows Delta Lake to evolve with new features (column mapping, deletion vectors, liquid clustering, identity columns) while maintaining compatibility.
 Older clients that don't support new features will fail fast with clear error messages rather than producing incorrect results.

 Performance Considerations and Best Practices